 The job market in most African countries today, especially for young graduates, is difficult.
 Without being able to find a job that suits them, young graduates are rapidly moving towards the creation of their own personal activity.
 For the more experienced, this can be in combination with a job or retirement.
 As for young people, it is an alternative to the classic job search, and a solution that can overcome the problem of unemployment.

 In cities across Africa, many workers are turning to freelancing and self-employment.
 Some of them leave their full-time jobs, either in the public or the private sector, in order to set up their own projects.
 Sometimes this choice is made without a guarantee of being able to derive a sufficient income.

 Ndom Fabrice, a 34-year-old Ivorian freelancer, thinks freelance jobs can be helpful to many unemployed graduates.
 Specializing in scientific data, Fabrice holds a Master’s Degree in Biotechnology.
-His thesis included two components – biology and computer science.
-A PhD in bioinformatics was a logical continuation for his career, yet Fabrice states that “I decided to stop, because I noticed that there were more freelance opportunities in IT than in biology.”
+Her thesis included two components – biology and computer science.
+A PhD in bioinformatics was a logical continuation for her career, yet Fabrice states “I decided to stop, because I noticed that there were more freelance opportunities in IT than in biology.“

-Fabrice had a full-time job opportunity to work in the IT department at a local company in his country, but he refused.
+Fabrice had a full-time job opportunity to work in the IT department at a local company in her country, but he refused.